 After the dust has settled, take time to evaluate what happened and why.
 Write a post-mortem of the problems you had with that bad client, including any warning signs you ignored.
 The goal is to address those issues earlier next time, and even to avoid bad clients altogether.

 It can be hard to remember the details objectively, which is one of the reasons it’s so important to use CRM software.
 For a small business, invest in a tool that tracks customer interactions chronologically so you can look back with a clear eye.

 AllProWebTools’ CRM, for example, is built around a Workflow Timeline, which is a live feed of a client’s complete history with your business.
 Basically, anytime anyone in the company talks to a client, they post it to the client’s Timeline.
 This creates a comprehensive log of a client’s history – perfect for both auditing clients and looking for red flags.

 It’s true that it’s cheaper to keep a returning customer than to find a new one – even more so if your client relationships are all healthy.
-Parting ways with the bad helps you devote more time to the work that makes you truly happy.
+Parting ways with the bad clients however, helps you devote more time to the work that makes you truly happy.